nathanpaulscott/CITS5505-Project2/README.md

 ### Running the application:
 1. Open a terminal.
-2. Navigate to the "app" folder of the application.
+2. Navigate to the "app" folder
 3. Type `python app.py`.
 4. Click the link in the terminal to open "http://127.0.0.1:5000/".

+### Testing the application:
+1. Open a terminal.
+2. Navigate to the "app" folder.
+3. Type `python unit_test.py`.

 ### Using the application as an teacher:
 Teachers have various privileges not available to students including managing users, modifying quizzes and marking quizzes.